-Date Version Description

-2013-10-29 3.0.1b1 Second Release.

-This is the second open source release from RENCI.
+Date Version Description 2013-11-12 3.0.1b2 Second Beta of Second Release.
+This is the second beta of the second open source release from RENCI.
+It includes certification work with the Jargon library, more CI testing, and minor fixes.
+2013-10-31 3.0.1b1 First Beta of Second Release.
+This is the first beta of the second open source release from RENCI.
 It includes pluggable network and authentication support as well as a rebalance option and migration support for the composable resources.
 2013-06-05 3.0 First Release.
 This is the first open source release from RENCI.
 It includes all the features mentioned below and has been both manually and continuously tested.

 2013-05-14 3.0rc1 First Release Candidate.
 This is the first release candidate from RENCI.
 It includes PAM support, additional resources (compound, universalMSS, replication, random, and nonblocking), and additional documentation.
 2013-03-15 3.0b3 Third Beta Release.
 This is the third release from RENCI.
 It includes a new package for CentOS 6+, support for composable resources, and additional documentation.
 2012-06-25 3.0b2 Second Beta Release.
 This is the second release from RENCI.
 It includes packages for iCAT, Resource, iCommands, and development, in both DEB and RPM formats.
 Also includes more documentation.
 2012-03-01 3.0b1 Initial Beta Release.
 This is the first release from RENCI, based on the iRODS 3.0 community codebase.